Dragons, Dwarves, Damsels and stereotypes

 I picked up Dragons Crown to play with my wife at home because she loves playing co-operative games and doesn't like the challenge that comes with matching her gaming skill with mine.
 I may not be the greatest gamer, but I'm no casual, so I don't blame her.
 Soon after we popped the game in we chose our roles from a selection of six character types.
 They're the classic fighter (tank), dwarf, amazon, elf, sorceress, and wizard.
 They all have a role to play in the party, and the combinations of characters gives the game lots of replay value.

-I found her to be enchanting.
+Some might find her offensive.
+I found her to be enchanting. |

 The artwork is absolutely gorgeous.
 I'm no art-history major, but this artwork could be put onto a canvas an hung at the Smithsonian, and I could be convinced it was a classical depiction of a fantasy setting.
 That's how good it is.
 I could understand how it could put some people off because of the extreme stylizing, but I enjoyed it.
 Artistic license in this case was used to great effect to enhance the feeling of the game; most often highlighting the ridiculous characters during fights that flash across the screen on a regular basis.